CSandler-Dev/MIST4610-G1-P2/README.md

 4. **Flavour Z-Score Bars** (filtered by country & process)
    → Natural Ethiopians **+1.6 σ Aroma, +1.4 σ Sweetness**; Honey adds Body in Costa Rica but only +0.3 σ.

-These steps shaped our final questions and the insights we we're able to derive from the dataset:
+These steps shaped our final questions and the insights we were able to derive from the dataset:

 ---